fastify/fastify/docs/Server.md

 1. If you use [fastify-plugin](https://github.com/fastify/fastify-plugin) the metadata `name` is used.
 2. If you `module.exports` a plugin the filename is used.
-3. If you you use a regular [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Defining_functions) the function name is used.
+3. If you use a regular [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Defining_functions) the function name is used.

 *Fallback*: The first two lines of your plugin will represent the plugin name.
 Newlines are replaced by ` -- `.
 This will help to indentify the root cause when you deal with many plugins.